VISA GUIDE

 Pay stubs, tax returns, or bank statements proving past compensation

-Valuation or documentation of stock/equity holdings
+Valuation or documentation of stock and equity holdings

 Salary is typical or only slightly above average for your role or industry